YEI UCAS free application guide for 2027 entry.

 My extenuating circumstances form:

-For obvious reasons, I’m not going to describe my own extenuating circumstances in detail, especially the family-related stuff.
-I’m not trying to trauma dump on my think tank (lol).
+For obvious reasons, I’m not going to go into detail about my own extenuating circumstances, especially the family-related parts.

-Description of the event or issue that impacted me → how I made up for it → how it proves my work ethic and ability to thrive as a uni student.
+description of the event or issue that affected me → how it affected me → how I responded to it → what that shows about my work ethic and ability to thrive at university

-If you do it properly, your extenuating circumstances form almost becomes a further reference, and that can make you stand out from the other candidates who are all saying the same generic stuff.
+If you do it properly, your extenuating circumstances form can almost act like an extra reference, and that can help you stand out from other applicants.

-again this is just to give you an idea of the kinds of things you should include.
+Again, this is just to give you an idea of the kinds of things worth including.

 Select sections of my extenuating circumstances form: